 Gouverneur Central School District (the "School District") is considered a Rural School District.
-The School District has land area of approximately 226 square miles and an estimated population of 11,044.
+The School District has land area of approximately 226 square miles and an estimated population of 11,376.
 Included in the district are all of the Village of Gouverneur, all of the Town of Gouverneur, and portions of the Towns of DeKalb, Edwards, Fowler, Hermon, Macomb, Pitcairn, Rossie, and Antwerp.
 It is located in the western portion of St. Lawrence County, in the northern sector of New York State.

 The School District operates under a locally-elected Board form of government consisting of nine members elected at-large for staggered three year terms.
 The Board of Education is the policy-making body of the School District.
 The President and the Vice President are elected by the Board members.
-The President of the Board is the chief fiscal officer of the School District.
 The board must ensure that district expenditures do not exceed the budget approved by the voters.